JuneLin2001/remote-assignments/README.md

-The Remote Learning Assignment - Week 1 from Appworks School.
+The remote learning assignment from Appworks School.